evernym/verity/verity/src/test/scala/com/evernym/verity/actor/agent/outbox/latest/ImplementationDetails.md

   sendToOutbox(outboxIds, jsonMsg, metadata, binaryProtocol)

 ## OutboxAdapter Implementation
 sendToOutbox(outboxIds, msg, metadata, binaryProtocol)
-    - add given msg to MessageBehaviour
+* add given msg to MessageBehaviour<br>
-    - add given msg to outboxIds
+* add given msg to outboxIds

 ### Outbox behaviour
 * 'entity-id' will be created by concatenating 'relationship-id' and 'destination-id'.
 * when started, if doesn't have any delivery channels (this will only happen once that too for legacy APIs):
-  - it will ask and get it from "relationship actor" and save it and will send back and acknowledgement
+  * it will ask and get it from "relationship actor" and save it and will send back and acknowledgement
-  - when "relationship actor" receives that acknowledgement, it will delete the com method from its state (by persisting an event)
+  * when "relationship actor" receives that acknowledgement, it will delete the com method from its state (by persisting an event)
-  - will use below mentioned 'PackMsgAdapter' to pack the message
+  * will use below mentioned 'PackMsgAdapter' to pack the message

 ### PackMsgAdapter
   packMsg(relationshipId, packagingProtocol, jsonMsg, recipKeysOption)
-    - will send this request to given relationship id to get the packed message.

 ### PackMsgAdapterImplementation
   packMsg(relationshipId, packagingProtocol, jsonMsg, recipKeysOption)
+  * will send this request to given relationship id to get the packed message

 ### Message behavior
 * The message payload will be always a json message with all the required data in it (@type, ~thread etc)